AntonioCarta/MetalBug/README.md

 ## Building an executable for Microsoft Windows

-To build an executable from GNU/Linux, run
+To build an executable from Linux, run
     exeforwin.sh
 inside the game folder.